Skip to main content

 References

 • Hay, J. E., & Davies, J. A. (1980).
 Calculation of the solar radiation incident on an inclined surface.
-Proceedings of First Canadian Solar Radiation Data Workshop.
+Proceedings of First Canadian Solar Radiation Data Workshop, Toronto, p.
+59.